Destroyer (Kiss album): Reception

 Destroyer sold well upon its release on March 15, 1976, and was certified gold on April 22.
 Although exact sales figures are not known, Stanley stated that the album initially sold 850,000 copies in the US, well over any of Kiss's first three studio albums.
 After peaking at No. 11 on the Billboard 200 album chart on May 15, Destroyer quickly fell and by August was at No. 192.
 The first three singles—"Shout It Out Loud", "Flaming Youth" and "Detroit Rock City"—failed to ignite sales any further, though "Shout It Out Loud" did give the band their first No. 1 record, in Canada.
 The band and Ezrin cited fan backlash as the reason Destroyer did not meet sales expectations.
 Ezrin also stated that the "grassroots rock press" was particularly critical of the album.
 Rolling Stone referred to "bloated ballads", "pedestrian drumming" and "lackluster performances" in its review.
 Robert Christgau, writing in The Village Voice, felt that it was Kiss's "least interesting record" and criticized producer Ezrin for adding "only bombast and melodrama".

 It was not until radio stations started playing the B-side of the "Detroit Rock City" single "Beth", that the album started to sell as expected.
 The ballad, which according to Simmons was deliberately put on the B-side to force stations to play "Detroit Rock City", started receiving numerous listener requests and became an unexpected hit.
 "Beth" (co-written and sung by Peter Criss) was re-released as the fourth single in late August, and it peaked at No. 7 on the Billboard Hot 100 singles chart on September 25.
-It was the group's first Top 10 song and reignited sales of the album.
+It was the group's first Top 10 song in the US and reignited sales of the album.